American College of Medical Genetics and Genomics

-The American College of Medical Genetics and Genomics (ACMG) is an organization composed of biochemical, clinical, cytogenetic, medical and molecular geneticists, genetic counselors and other health care professionals committed to the practice of medical genetics.
+The American College of Medical Genetics and Genomics (ACMG) is an organization composed of biochemical, clinical, cytogenetic, medical and molecular geneticists, genetic counselors, and other health care professionals committed to the practice of medical genetics.

+Melanie J. Wells, MPH, CAE, was named CEO in April 2023 and stepped down in November 2025.
+As of 2026, Melissa Forburger is the interim CEO.

 History

-The ACMG, incorporated in 1991, stated mission to give national representation to providers of genetic services and their patients with genetic disorders; to provide education and resources for the medical genetics profession; to improve the health of the public by promoting the development and implementation of methods to diagnose, treat and prevent genetic disease.
+The ACMG was founded in 1991 to represent doctoral-level practitioners and investigators of medical genetics.

-In 1993, ACMG publishes the first edition of the ACMG Standards and Guidelines for Clinical Genetic Laboratories and supports the formation of the American Board of Genetic Counseling.
+In 1993, ACMG publishes the first edition of the ACMG Standards and Guidelines for Clinical Genetic Laboratories.

 The first Annual Clinical Genetic Meeting is held in 1994.
 Next year, the College becomes a full member of the Council of Medical Specialty Societies.

 ACMG has an Official Journal, Genetics in Medicine.
 The first issue was released in 1998.

 In 2011, the organization's board of directors voted to change its name from the "American College of Medical Genetics" to "American College of Medical Genetics and Genomics".